sarthaka7/HR_data_analytics_dashboard_PowerBi/README.md

 # HR_data_analytics_dashboard_PowerBi

 # Project Objective -
-The project is an HR Analytics Dashboard , shows data regarding attrition of various employees and helped the company realise various reasons of attrition.
+The project is an HR Analytics Dashboard , shows data regarding attrition of various employees to help the company know reasons of Attrition.

 # Problem Statement -